LLM API Pricing Comparison - June 2026

 Are there free LLM APIs for development?

-Google's Gemini API offers the most generous free tier - Flash and Flash-Lite models remain free after the April 1 tightening.
-Groq provides free inference on Llama, Qwen, and GPT OSS models at LPU-accelerated speeds.
+Google's Gemini API offers the most generous free tier - Flash models including Gemini 3.5 Flash remain free with rate limits.
+Groq provides free LPU-accelerated inference on Llama, Qwen, and GPT OSS models.
+Mistral offers rate-limited free access to the legacy Ministral 3B.

 Sources: